JeaSungLEE/IBInspectableMaster/README.md

-# IBDesignableMaster
+# IBInspectableMaster

-A collection of IBdesignables for developing with only storyboards.
+A collection of IBInspectables for developing with only storyboards.